 An agreement can be:

-- a short tenancy statement, which means it is for no more than 42 days
+- a short tenancy statement, which means it is for up to 42 days

-- a long term tenancy agreement, also called a Moveable dwelling tenancy agreement.
+- a long term tenancy agreement, also called a Moveable dwelling tenancy agreement (Form 18b).

 - a fixed term agreement for a set period, such as six or twelve months, or